mark579/bicicletas-bogota-design/design.md

 #### Check in

 When a user has finished riding they will open the application and select the "Check In" button.

-The application will make a GET `/station/checkin` requestion with the current location and the checked out Bicycle.
+The application will make a GET `/station/checkin` request with the current location and the checked out Bicycle.

 The application will be given a list of stations that are available to check the bike into.
 Upon selecting the station the application will make a POST request to `/station/checkin` and provide the bicycle, and station that it will be checked into.